markjprice/cs9dotnet5/dotnet6.md

 </Project>
 ```
 ## Chapter 11 - Working with Databases Using Entity Framework Core
-For the `WorkingWithEFCore` project, the additional referenced NuGet packages should use the .NET 6.0 versions, as shown in the following markup:
+For the `WorkingWithEFCore` project, the additional referenced NuGet packages should use the .NET 6.0 preview versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">